TolgaTatli/Moon/about/index.md

 # CALVIN'S VITA

 ## BIOGRAPHY
 I earned my master degree in the University of Hong Kong, major in DATA JOURNALISM.
-And now work in Shanghai Media Group DT Times as a data editor and journalist. <p>
+And now work in China Business Network  DTimes as a data editor and journalist. <p>

 I love coding and writing.
 Just began my `hello world` life.
 In my spare time, I am fond of reading history books and working out.
 Sometimes I will play some guitar and take some photographs.<p>